varnish/Varnish-Book/varnish_book.rst

 The management interface
 ------------------------

-Varnish offers a management interface to control a running Varnish instance.
+Varnish offers a management command line interface (CLI) to control a running Varnish instance.
 This interface implements a list of management commands in the ``varnishadm`` utility program.
 ``varnishadm`` establishes a connection to the Varnish daemon ``varnishd``.
 You can use ``varnishadm`` to: